collapsed-stacks/startups/questions/1222/why-are-a-lot-of-young-inexperienced-hackers-better-at-creating-and-running-co.md

 - posted by: [Jivan](https://stackexchange.com/users/2391382/jivan) on 2015-01-09
 - score: 3

-<p>I'm quite late in the parade, but I'd like to mention a simple probabilistic approach.</p>
+I'm quite late in the parade, but I'd like to mention a simple probabilistic approach.

-<p>People in their 30-40s are simply too busy, committed in something else, have too much at risk, know other ways to make money, don't pursue the dream of being famous and outrageously rich anymore (because they know life is made of something else), so they're quite few to take the risk.
+People in their 30-40s are simply too busy, committed in something else, have too much at risk, know other ways to make money, don't pursue the dream of being famous and outrageously rich anymore (because they know life is made of something else), so they're quite few to take the risk.
 When they build something, it brings them the kind of success they want: substantial money, accomplishment, a reasonable amount of adrenaline.
-And they succeed, most of the time.</p>
+And they succeed, most of the time.

-<p>People in their early 20s are hundreds of thousands to take that kind of risk each year.
+People in their early 20s are hundreds of thousands to take that kind of risk each year.
 And for every Facebook or Dropbox, hundreds of thousands will do exactly the same thing but fail.
 And you'll never hear from them.
 When they build something, they're going for big, huge success and do it without much anticipation.
 And they fail.
-Except some of them for which the stars get aligned.</p>
+Except some of them for which the stars get aligned.

-<p>In a certain way, your question is pretty similar to asking <em>why elderly and lonely people are so much better at winning at the national lottery?</em></p>
+In a certain way, your question is pretty similar to asking *why elderly and lonely people are so much better at winning at the national lottery?*

 ## Answer 3194